astrojord/rsMCMC/README.md

     - `args`/`kwargs` in class constructors
     - MCMC performance optimization?
     - Accuracy calculation optimization
+    - Should average damage calculations be seeded for reproducibility?

 RuneScape and its content are the copyright and trademark property of Jagex.